 It is the responsibility of each student to be aware of and meet the catalog requirements for graduation.
 Students are also responsible for heeding all other rules, regulations and deadlines published in the Catalog, Student Handbook and Course Schedule.
-These publications are available on request from the Office of Admissions and/or the Campus Information Center.
+These publications are available on request from the Office of Admissions, the Registrar Office, and/or the Campus Information Center.

-Printed on recycled paper 3954 MSC
+4819MSC Printed on recycled paper